datacamp/courses-introduction-to-python/chapter1.md

 The code in the script gives some examples.

-Now it's your turn to practice!
+Now it's your turn to practice by writing some code yourself.

 `@instructions`
 - Print the result of subtracting `5` from `5` under `# Subtraction` using `print()`.